opnsense/docs/source/manual/install.rst

 If the installer user does not work, log in as user root and select: ``8) Shell`` from the menu and type ``opnsense-installer``.
 The ``opnsense-importer`` can also be run this way should you require to rerun the import.
-..
-   Is this process documented anywhere?
-I'm having hard time understanding how a live backup is created.

 The installer can always be run to clone an existing system, even for Nano images.
 This can be useful for creating live backups for later recovery.